 R

-This species inhabits Canada, south-eastern Alaska, the United States as far as the Gulf Coast, and is also found in Central America and in the northern Caribbean islands.
-Populations that are most northerly migrate south after the mating season, but some of the populations in the central and western United States, Central America and the Gulf Coast are resident year-round.
-In the breeding season, Red-winged blackbirds are found in a range of fresh and saltwater environments, including in small trees and bushes along marshes and watercourses, in agricultural areas and dry meadows.
-During migration, they can be found in, pastures, prairies and cultivated fields.
+This species inhabits Canada, south-eastern Alaska, and the United States as far as the Gulf Coast, and is also found in Central America and in the northern Caribbean islands.
+Populations that are most northerly migrate south after the mating season, but some of the populations in the central and western United States, Central America, and the Gulf Coast are resident year-round.
+In the breeding season, Red-winged blackbirds are found in a range of fresh and saltwater environments, including in small trees and bushes along marshes and watercourses, in agricultural areas, and in dry meadows.
+During migration, they can be found in, pastures, prairies, and cultivated fields.

 As highly generalized foragers and predators, Red-winged blackbirds control insect populations through predation and weed populations through the consumption of seeds.